generalassembly-atx/whiteboarding-morning-exercises/README.md

 that, given a positive integer N, returns the length of its longest binary gap.
 The function should return 0 if N doesn't contain a binary gap.

 For example, given N = 1049 the function should return 5, because N has binary representation 10000011001 and so its longest binary gap is of length 5.

+### Find the Sentence Containing the Largest Number of Words

+You are trying to find the sentence containing the largest number of words in string.
+The text is specified as a String consisting of N characters, spaces, periods, question marks, and exclamation marks.

+The text can be divided into sentences by splitting it at the periods, question marks, and exclamation marks.
+A sentence without words can be valid, but it must contain at least 1 letter.

+For Example given String="Hello how are you today?
+My name is Dave.
+Hi."
+There are three sentences with the longest being 5 words.

+For Example String="Hello the cat...
+Jumps!
+In the morning across the bed.
+Y tho?"
+There are 6 sentences as defined by the rules.
+"Hello the cat" (3 words) ""(0 words) ""(0 words) "Jumps"(1 word) "In the morning across the bed"(6 words) "Y tho"(2 words) In this case the function should return 6

+Write a function of sentenceLength(String) such that it will return the longest sentence in a string as an number.

+Gotcha: Extra spaces count as words, so you must fix this.